sonaliwarkhade1310/Power-BI-Dash-Board/README.md

 - <a href="https://drive.google.com/drive/folders/1mKh61zKVBnPJN0A5lc77osGNkmNa-loI">Dataset</a>
 ## KPI Requirment
 *Total Sales : The overall revenue generated from all items sold.

 *Average Sales : The average revenue per sale.

-*Number of Items : The total count of different items sold *Average Rating : The average customer rating for items sold.
+*Number of Items : The total count of different items sold.

+*Average Rating : The average customer rating for items sold.

 ## Process -